bundlewrap/bundlewrap/docs/content/guide/item_file_templates.md

 # Writing file templates

 BundleWrap can use [Mako](http://www.makotemplates.org) or [Jinja2](http://jinja.pocoo.org) for file templating.
-This enables you to dynamically contruct your config files.
+This enables you to dynamically construct your config files.
 Templates reside in the `files` subdirectory of a bundle and are bound to a file item using the `source` [attribute](../items/file.md#source).
 This page explains how to get started with Mako.

 The most basic example would be: